Jesus answered this question several times. One of the most direct to the point is:

 Do you have faith, or are you pretending?

-This is a blatant, outright, in God's face lie.
+This "won't do us any good" statement is a blatant, outright, in God's face lie.
 The same people who say this will agree that murderers and thieves are bad people.
 They will agree that adultery is bad.
 Remember, 8 of the Ten Commandments say "Thou shalt not...", so obedience is easier for these than those two that say "Thou shalt...".
 If that's the case, why are so many so dead set against following the laws of God?

 The pastors see it